ErikMuir/chess-engine/README.md

 ## Tech Debt

+- use hooks everywhere, convert classes into pure functions
 - unit tests
-- consider redux or some other state management system?
+- consider redux, recoil, or some other state management system?

 ## Known Bugs